What Started it All

 I loved the research, digging for information, and my clients.
 Scoring new contacts and projects gave me a high.
 Weird, but true.
 Furthermore, cultivating relationships within my assigned territory was equally rewarding.

-An additional benefit was knowing my work granted my customers opportunities.
+An added benefit was knowing my work granted my customers opportunities.
 These gateways led them to form new relationships with architects, general contractors, and national companies.
-I envisioned their companies prospering, their employees prospering, and everyone’s families prospering, all because I got a hold of a name or telephone number.
-All because I brokered a connection.
+I envisioned their companies booming, their employees prospering, and everyone’s families blossoming, all because I brokered one simple connection.

 I loved helping others and I still do, but back to the story…

-My boss gift-wrapped this shiny new opportunity with financial windfalls.
+My boss wrapped this shiny new “opportunity” with financial windfalls.
 He waxed poetic about pay raises and high-yield bonuses.
 Hmm?

 I asked him if I could think about it.
 He said yes.
 I had until the next day.
 Okaaaaaaaay…

 But when I reviewed the job description again, I had to be honest with myself.
-The position wasn’t a good fit.
-I would be unhappy in the long run and for a very long time.
-A calamitous move in the Chess Game of Life.
+The position didn’t suit me, and I knew it would leave me unhappy in the long run.
+I concluded that it would be a calamitous move in the chess game of life.

-Why would I leave a job I thoroughly enjoyed – and was successful at, per Boss Man’s many, written confirmations – to assume a role I’d abhor?
-At the time, it seemed ludicrous, and personally still does.
+Why would I leave a job I thoroughly enjoyed—and was successful at, per Boss Man’s many written confirmations and employee evaluations—to assume a role I’d absolutely abhor?
+At the time, it seemed ludicrous, and quite frankly, it still does.

-There I was, in 95-degree heat, at my son’s baseball game, when I received the telephone call that changed my life forever.
+The next day, in 95-degree heat, at my son’s baseball game, I received the telephone call that changed my life forever.

 “The company has restructured…Editorial position phased out…I have to let you go.”